 Sometime back in 1977…

-The above might have happened in many a household perusing the cinema listings in their local newspaper.
+The above exchange of words may very well have taken place in many a household perusing the cinema listings in their local newspaper.
 Sorcerer was a disaster when it was released.
 It had already been a troubled production, spiralling over budget to the extent that it involved two major studios to finance it.
 Many critics savaged it.
 It did not make its money back.
 That vague, misleading title did it no favours whatsoever.
 Nor the fact that it was a dark, slow-burning, grim tale of non-heroes in desperate times.
 No humour.
 No happy ending.
 No real stars either – true, Roy Scheider had starred in the at-the-time most successful film ever, but was Jaws a hit because of his star power?
-No. One of the reasons that film worked so well was precisely because of Scheider’s unpretentious, everyman persona.
+I doubt it.
+One of the reasons that Spielberg’s film worked so well was precisely because of Scheider’s unpretentious, everyman persona.
 Some critics didn’t like the fact that Sorcerer was a remake of cineaste favourite The Wages of Fear, a remarkably tense French thriller from the Fifties.
 How dare Friedkin tackle such material?
-This was more sacrilegious than The Exorcist!
+This was more sacrilegious than what that girl did to herself in The Exorcist!
 So Sorcerer tanked.
 Then it disappeared.

 It’s easy to see why Sorcerer floundered against Star Wars.
 The latter was unlike anything else – an extraordinary step forward into the new blockbuster era, where awe, fantasy, escapism and the sheer joy of the moviegoing experience was taken up into the stratosphere, beyond it, in fact – way up into the stars.
 A grim, earthbound trek – no matter how unbearably suspenseful or brilliantly made it was – was never going to stand a chance.
 I’m not going to fashionably slag off Star Wars for stealing Sorcerer’s thunder – George Lucas’ film set in stone the cinematic era of my youth, ‘the Second Golden Age of Hollywood’ as Homer Simpson would put it (although he insanely thinks the era never ended!), so I’ll always be forever grateful, even if Star Wars has dated somewhat compared to its two sequels, and as a film in itself is one I find myself going back to less and less.